-Microsoft Blazor makes its way into cross-platform mobile apps
+Microsoft Blazor makes its way into cross-platform mobile apps.

 Microsoft Blazor: Build client web apps with C#